gersterk/Travel-Booking-System-ASP.Net-Core/README.md

 -Can book a vacation.

--Model-View-Controller and N Tier architecture have been used to buid.
+# Model-View-Controller and N Tier architecture have been used to buid.

-I have separated the solution into IU, EntityLayer, DataAccesLayer and BusinessLayer
+✔ I have separated the solution into IU, EntityLayer, DataAccesLayer and BusinessLayer

-​Migrations have used as below            (Project's Dependancies-References)
+Migrations have used as below            (Project's Dependancies-References) ———————————————————————————

 EntityLayer > DataAccesLayer > BusinessLayer > UI